qiskit-advocate/qiskit-advocate-test/README.md

 # Qiskit Advocate Test

-**NOTE: This repo is archived.
+**NOTE: This repo has been archived.
 Please see [the application guide](https://github.com/qiskit-advocate/application-guide) for the most updated test requirement for the advocate application**

 This is the repository for test questions and solutions for the [Qiskit Advocate program](https://qiskit.org/advocates) application in 2020.